imgopi41/Python_Mini_Projects/README.md

 5.Calculating age:

-In this project we are using datetime library to store the current date details.
-Defined class name "User" initialized keys insie init method.
-Spliting given name into first name and last name i have defined another function as "age", there we are storing the current date details.
-Outside the function i am calling my class inside a class i have defined user name as rahul dravid and initialized his date of birth.
-With the help of object initialized for defining a class i am calling first name and last name and fullname and dob with object specified in it.
+This is simple Calculating age project is implemented using Python Classes.
+Datetime module is imported, a class is defined.
+Inside a class constructor is implemented that stores user name & date of birth of the user.
+Function is defined, inside a function conditions are given for calculating age.
+User should provide his/her name
+& date of birth in the new variable & that variable is called with object inside.
+Code provides current age & name of the user in the output screen.

 **Description & Workflow**

 6.Rock_Paper_Scissor

-This is simple Rock Paper scissor game implemented using python if, if-else statements.
-Program takes user choice and
+This is simple Rock Paper Scissor game implemented using python if, if-else statements.
+Program takes user choice also computer makes choice from the avaiable actions.
+If both user & computer choices are same, result will be Tie Game, if not by given conditions user or computer is declared as a winner.
+Try again block is also implemented if user wants to play again.

-In this project we are importing random module to make random choices and defining a function called "menu" and we are applying while condition, asking user input and we have provided variable avaiable action's and by using random module computer pick's random action. we are also going to display user choice and computer choice. now we have applied if condition if user choice and computer choice is same "Tie-game" message will be displayed and try-again block is asked to user do you want to continue or not. if user types "y" again program is going to continue if "n" Thank you message is displayed break's loop program comes out of the loop.